-In the ordinary course of business, we are exposed to financial risks involving foreign currency and interest rate fluctuations.
-Major equity indices continue to experience volatility.
-Approximately 83.4% of our ASV is derived from our investment management clients.
+In the ordinary course of business, we are exposed to financial risks involving the volatility of equity markets as well as foreign currency and interest rate fluctuations.

+Approximately 83.6% of our ASV is derived from our investment management clients.
 The prosperity of these clients is tied to equity assets under management.
 An equity market decline not only depresses assets under management but could cause a significant increase in redemption requests to move money out of equities and into other asset classes.
 Moreover, extended declines in the equity markets may reduce new fund or client creation, resulting in lower demand for services from investment management clients.

-Our investment banking clients that perform M&A advisory work, provide capital markets services and equity research, account for approximately 16.6% of our ASV.
+Our investment banking clients that perform M&A advisory work, provide capital markets services and equity research, account for approximately 16.4% of our ASV.
 A significant portion of these revenues relate to services deployed by large, bulge bracket banks.
 Credit continues to impact many of the large banking clients due to the amount of leverage deployed in past operations.
 Clients could encounter similar problems.
 A lack of confidence in the global banking system could cause declines in M&A funded by debt.
 Additional uncertainty, consolidation and business failures in the global investment banking sector could adversely affect our financial results and future growth.

-We service M&A departments, capital markets and equity research.
-These are low risk businesses that do not deploy leverage and will likely continue to operate far into the future and should represent a larger percentage of the overall revenues of our clients.
 Regardless, the size of banks in general is shrinking as they deleverage their balance sheets and adjust their expense bases to future revenue opportunities.
 Our revenues may decline if banks, including those involved in recent merger activity, significantly reduce headcount in the areas of corporate M&A, capital markets and equity research to compensate for the issues created by other departments.